alexryd/homebridge-shelly/README.md

 <sup>2</sup> Requires firmware version 1.5.1 or later.

 <sup>3</sup> Requires firmware version 1.8.0 or later.

+<sup>4</sup> Requires setting the `Internet & Security -> CoIoT -> Remote
+address` option on the Shelly device to the IP address of your device running homebridge.

 ## Installation
 1. Install Homebridge by following